MicrosoftDocs/visualstudio-docs/docs/debugger/find-your-debugging-task.md

 ## Customize information shown in the debugger

 You may want to show information other than the object type as the value in different debugger windows.
-For C#, Visual Basic, F#, and C++/CLI, use the [DebuggerDisplay](using-the-debuggerdisplay-attribute.md) attribute.
+For C#, Visual Basic, F#, and C++/CLI code, use the [DebuggerDisplay](using-the-debuggerdisplay-attribute.md) attribute.
 For more advanced options, you can also customize the UI by creating a [custom visualizer](create-custom-visualizers-of-data.md).

 For native C++, use the [NatVis framework](create-custom-views-of-native-objects.md).